fbertola/Natrix/README.md

 ## How To Use

-To use this library, you'll need [Pipenv](https://github.com/pypa/pipenv) and the [BGFX Python wrapper](https://github.com/fbertola/bgfx-python).
+To use this library, you'll need [Poetry](https://github.com/python-poetry/poetry):

-From your command line:

 ```bash
 # Clone this repository